PranavPatil7/Floor_Planning_Algorithm/README.md

 - `slides` contains the sources for the presentation.
 - `examples` contains some examples to test the application.
 - `nix` contains the sources for the nix building tool.

-## Future Work

-The second part, L-Shapes modules, is not implemented.